MicrosoftDocs/sql-docs/azure-sql/managed-instance/data-virtualization-overview.md

 1. In the Azure portal, in the **Access Control (IAM)** page of a storage account, select **Add role assignment**.
 1. Choose the **Storage Blob Data Contributor** built-in Azure RBAC role.
 This will provide read access to the managed identity for the necessary Azure Blob Storage containers.
     - Instead of granting the managed identity the **Storage Blob Data Contributor** Azure RBAC role, you can also grant more granular permissions on a subset of files.
 All users who need access to **Read** individual files some data in this container also must have **Execute** permission on all parent folders up to the root (the container).
 Learn more about how to [set ACLs in Azure Data Lake Storage Gen2](/azure/storage/blobs/data-lake-storage-explorer-acl.md).
+Currently, data virtualization with Azure SQL Managed Instance is read-only.
 1. On the next page, select **Assign access to** **Managed identity**. **+ Select members**, and under the **Managed identity** drop-down list, select the desired managed identity.
 For more information, see [Assign Azure roles using the Azure portal](/azure/role-based-access-control/role-assignments-portal).
 1. Then, creating the database scoped credential for managed identity authentication is simple.
 Note in the following example that `'Managed Identity'` is a hard-coded string.